Robin Thicke - Biography

 With The Neptunes’ support and Williams’ vote of confidence, Thicke began recording a brand new LP, featuring a wider variety of instruments and musical styles.
 The Evolution of Robin Thicke (2006 Star Trak/Interscope) was slated for release in 2005, but was pushed back to October 3, 2006, almost a year after “Wanna Love U Girl” was issued as the album’s first single.
 Some of Thicke’s steam may have been lost in the setback, but his album still sold astonishingly well, peaking at number five in the R&B charts.
 Such was its success that it was re-released in deluxe format, which sent its sales north of one million copies.
 The most popular song on the LP, “Lost Without U,” reached number one on the Hot R&B/Hip-Hop charts, making Thicke the first white male artist since George Michael to top it.

 It had all come together for Thicke, who in the wake of Evolution, worked with 50 Cent, toured with Beyonce, and appeared on The Oprah Winfrey Show two times within a two week time span.
 Needless to say, he had his work cut out for him.
 In 2008, Thicke and Pharrell went back into the studio.
 On September 30th of that year, Thicke released Something Else (2008 Star Trak/Interscope).
 His popularity was so enormous at that point that just about anything with his name on it probably would have charted.
 Fortunately, his third album proved to be his most accomplished and consistent, and the sales corroborated this fact.
 It peaked at number three on the R&B and Billboard 200 charts, and sold close to 140,000 copies in its first week alone.
-In 2009 he followed with Sex Therapy, and his latest release Love After War came out in 2011.
+In 2009 he followed with Sex Therapy, Love After War in 2011, and Blurred Lines in 2013.